Aerogel: Properties

 A flower resting on a piece of silica aerogel, which is suspended over a flame from a Bunsen burner.
 Aerogels have excellent insulating properties, and the flower is protected from the heat of the flame.

 Despite the name, aerogels are solid, rigid, and dry materials that do not resemble a gel in their physical properties: the name is because they are made from gels.
 Pressing softly on an aerogel typically does not leave even a minor mark; pressing more firmly will leave a permanent depression.
 Pressing extremely firmly will cause a breakdown in the sparse structure causing it to shatter like glass (a property known as friability), although more modern variations do not suffer from this.
 Even though it is prone to shattering, it is very strong structurally.
 Its impressive load-bearing abilities are due to the dendritic microstructure in which spherical particles of average size 2–5 nm are fused together into clusters.
 These clusters form a three-dimensional highly porous structure of almost fractal chains, with pores just under 100 nm.
 The average size and density of the pores can be controlled during the manufacturing process.

 An aerogel material can range from 50% to 99.98% air by volume, but in practice most aerogels exhibit somewhere between 90 and 99.8% porosity.
 Aerogels have a porous solid network that contains air pockets, with the air pockets taking up the majority of space within the material.

 Aerogels are good thermal insulators because they almost nullify two of the three methods of heat transfer – conduction (they are mostly composed of insulating gas) and convection (the microstructure prevents net gas movement).
 They are good conductive insulators because they are composed almost entirely of gases, which are very poor heat conductors.
 (Silica aerogel is an especially good insulator because silica is also a poor conductor of heat; a metallic or carbon aerogel, on the other hand, would be less effective.)
 They are good convective inhibitors because air cannot circulate through the lattice.
 Aerogels are poor radiative insulators because infrared radiation (which transfers heat) passes through them.

 Owing to its hygroscopic nature, aerogel feels dry and acts as a strong desiccant.
 People handling aerogel for extended periods should wear gloves to prevent the appearance of dry brittle spots on their skin.

-The slight colour it does have is due to Rayleigh scattering of the shorter wavelengths of visible light by the nano-sized dendritic structure.
+The slight color it does have is due to Rayleigh scattering of the shorter wavelengths of visible light by the nano-sized dendritic structure.
 This causes it to appear smoky blue against dark backgrounds and yellowish against bright backgrounds.

 Aerogels by themselves are hydrophilic, and if they absorb moisture they usually suffer a structural change, such as contraction, and deteriorate, but degradation can be prevented by making them hydrophobic, via a chemical treatment.
 Aerogels with hydrophobic interiors are less susceptible to degradation than aerogels with only an outer hydrophobic layer, especially if a crack penetrates the surface.